Arias Deukmedjian

-Arias Deukmedjian (born 25 November 2004) is an American racing driver of Korean and Armenian descent.
+Arias Deukmedjian (born 25 November 2004) is an American former racing driver of Korean and Armenian descent.
 A podium finisher in the Formula 4 United States Championship, he last competed in the Italian F4 Championship and the ADAC F4 Championship with Van Amersfoort Racing.
 He has previously competed in the Formula Regional European Championship with FA Racing by MP.

 Career

 Lower formulae

 Deukmedjian made his car racing debut in 2018, driving in two rounds of the F2000 Championship Series.
 He ended up with a best finish of eighth at Virginia International Raceway.

-For the 2021 season, the American would make his full transition into single-seaters, teaming up with Crosslink/Kiwi Motorsport for the F4 United States Championship.
+For the 2021 season, Deukmedjian would make his full transition into single-seaters, teaming up with Crosslink/Kiwi Motorsport for the F4 United States Championship.
 He began his season in strong style, taking two podiums at the season opener at Road Atlanta, where he fought for the win in a rain-affected Race 2.
 However, following just two further rounds, Deukmedjian exited the series.

 Indy Pro 2000

-The American took part in the Chris Griffis Memorial Test in 2021, driving an Indy Pro 2000 car run by Deuk Spine Racing.
+Deukmedjian took part in the Chris Griffis Memorial Test in 2021, driving an Indy Pro 2000 car run by Deuk Spine Racing.